fooplugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.1.34 =
+* Date Updated : 2022-02-01
+* Fix : Fixed bug where WebP images could not be uploaded when using the GD image editor
+* Fix : Security Fix in wp-admin
+* Update : Update to Freemius SDK

 = 2.1.33 =
 * Date Updated : 2022-01-15